-As we enter the low-carbon age, central stations will be the green cathedrals of the future, cathedrals of movement, light and space.
+In the low-carbon age, central stations will be the green cathedrals of the future, cathedrals of movement, light and space.
 They are the critical point of arrival to a city, and represent a place of welcome, greeting and even celebration of society, of space.
 They reflect technological advancement, and transport/movement at all scales, from international to local.

-As one of three critical central places within the City, the Station will be a central focus for movement, but also as a hub of activities: social, commerce, trade, work, play, meeting and greeting and an identification point for the city.
+As one of three critical central places within the City, the station will be a central focus for movement, but also as a hub of activities: social, commerce, trade, work, play, meeting and greeting and an identification point for the city.

 The nature of the place and structure should reflect the society that it is built in.
 A Green Cathedral of the Future.